 In the beginning the true triune God created everything that exists, and he did it in six literal days.
 He made man and woman in his own image and likeness on the sixth day.
 First, he created man, placed him in the garden of Eden, and gave him an instruction not to eat from the tree of the knowledge of good and evil.
 He then created woman from the man’s side and officiated the first wedding, establishing the man, Adam, as the head of the woman, Eve, and man and woman as the stewards of his creation.

-The two had their eyes opened to determine good and evil, realized their nakedness, hid and tried to cover themselves.
+The two had their eyes opened to determine for themselves good and evil, realized their nakedness, hid and tried to cover themselves.
 God then finding them cursed the serpent and the land as a result of the fall.
 To the woman he made a promise of a coming seed who would crush the head of the serpent, and who would rule over her, thus righting this wrong and fixing the fall.
 Though, she would have sorrow in her own conception of children.
 To the man he swore hardship in labor, sweat as he served the ground outside the garden, the ground from which he was taken, and that he would now experience death, thus returning to the dust from which he was made.
 This event is called the fall.

 To keep them from eating of the fruit of the tree of life and thus live forever in a sinful state, God expelled them from the garden.

 The promise of a seed who would set right the fall, fix the problem of death, then becomes the thrust of the story.
 The bible follows the lineage of the woman in search of this one man who will reverse the effects of the fall and bring back eternal life in paradise, one who would bear God’s image again.
 The way that all humans after this point might be spared the punishment due them from the fall is by believing in this one promise; by having faith that this “seed” will fix the fall and beat death.
 Through the course of telling this story in history the plan of bringing about this man on earth is revealed, as is information about this God who planned it.